 - 2 cups sliced or quartered mushrooms

 - 1 large zucchini or 2 medium zucchinis, cut in half horizontally and sliced in half moons zucchini is also known as courgette

-- 1 bunch of asparagus, woody ends removed and sliced in pieces or use 1 cup of sugar snap peas, or 1 cup of frozen peas
+- 1 bunch of asparagus, woody ends removed and sliced in pieces or use about 1 cup of sugar snap peas (two good handfuls), or 1 cup of frozen peas

 - salt and freshly ground pepper to taste